 - Make sure that your surgeons have adequate professional indemnity insurance that covers the cosmetic surgical procedures they undertake.

-- Take account of the GMC’s new Guidance for Doctors who Offer Cosmetic Interventions (2016) and RCS’ Professional standards for cosmetic surgery (2016).
+- Take account of the GMC’s Guidance for Doctors who Offer Cosmetic Interventions (2016) and RCS’ Professional standards for cosmetic surgery (2016).
 Our standards set out the ethics and behaviour we expect of all surgeons who perform cosmetic surgery.
 They address key areas of risk for cosmetic surgery including communication with patients, consent, professional behaviours, and dealing with the psychologically vulnerable patient.
 It should be read in conjunction with the GMC guidance.

 - Make sure your advertising and marketing is realistic, ethical, honest and responsible and follows regulatory codes and guidelines set by the Committee of Advertising Practice.
 Refrain from using financial inducements - such as discounts, time-limited or two-for-one offers - that may influence the patient’s decision.

-- Tell your patients about our new online information resources and take account of our new guidance when producing information for patients.
+- Tell your patients about our online information resources and take account of our guidance when producing information for patients.
 If you would like to order hard copies of the downloadable patient resources please contact us for a quote.

-- Use our new pre-surgery information checklist to audit the delivery of important pre-operative information between the operating surgeon and the patient.
+- Use our pre-surgery information checklist to audit the delivery of important pre-operative information between the operating surgeon and the patient.

 - Comply with the Competition and Markets Authority’s (CMA) requirements about data collection and reporting.
 Submit information to PHIN and where routine collection is not yet possible, analyse locally through audit.